levito/living-styleguide/README.md

 You need:
 * node.js, at least version 0.10
 * gulp (`npm install -g gulp`)
+* ruby and sass, at least version 3.2

 After cloning the project, do:
 `npm install`